 do you have any banners I can get from you?

-©: please do, you can find the banners under the link
+©: please do, you can find old school link

 Q: Do you do LINK-EXCHANGE?

-©: Because of the overwhelming requests, we decided to end the "link-exchange".
+©: Though outdated.
+Because of the overwhelming requests, we decided to end the "link-exchange".

 It becomes ENDLESS and Pointless for what we are trying to support.
 However,